 The Yorkshire Thoroughbred Car Club is a friendly club formed many years ago 1966 to bring together like minded car enthusiasts who enjoy showing a great selection of beautiful vehicles and imparting knowledge to fellow members

-We meet every 3rd Monday at Horbury WMC 8 o'clock with a varied menu of activities
+We meet every 3rd Monday at Netherton Sports and Social Club 8 o'clock with a varied menu of activities

 The club is managed by a professional committee which also meets every month in order to keep the club on track to please all our members